-Now that there are authorized and advocated COVID-19 vaccines in the US, accurate vaccine data is crucial.
+Now that there are several approved COVID-19 vaccines with the emergency use authorization (EUA) by the FDA in the US, accurate vaccine data is crucial.

 2. Pfizer BioNTech